At Vodafone, we support and foster a culture of zero tolerance towards bribery and corruption in all our activities.

 Our anti-bribery policy

-Our anti-bribery policy is consistent with the UK Bribery Act and the US Foreign Corrupt Practices Act.
-It provides guidance about what constitutes a bribe and prohibits giving or receiving any excessive or improper gifts and hospitality.
+Our policy on this issue is summarised in our Code of Conduct and states that employees or others working on our behalf must never offer or accept any kind of bribe.
+Our anti-bribery policy is consistent with the UK Bribery Act and the US Foreign Corrupt Practices Act and provides guidance about what constitutes a bribe and prohibits giving or receiving any excessive or improper gifts and hospitality.
+Any policy breaches can lead to dismissal or termination of contract.

+Facilitation payments are strictly prohibited, and our employees are provided with practical training and guidance on how to respond to demands for facilitation payments.
 The only exception is when an employee’s personal safety is at risk.
 In such circumstances, when a payment under duress is made, the incident must be reported as soon as possible afterwards.
+We consistently evaluate our anti-bribery programme by conducting periodic monitoring activities, risk assessments, policy compliance reviews, and internal audits to ensure its effective implementation.

 Governance and risk assessment

-Our Chief Executive and Executive Committee oversee our efforts to prevent bribery.
+Our Group Chief Executive and Executive Committee oversee our efforts to prevent bribery.
 They are supported by local market Chief Executive Officers, who are responsible for ensuring that our anti-bribery programme is implemented effectively in their local market.
 They, in turn, are supported by local specialists and by a dedicated Group team that is solely focused on anti-bribery policy and compliance.
 The Risk and Compliance Committee assists the Executive Committee in fulfilling duties with regards to risk management and policy compliance.

 Due diligence process